esteinig/dartQC/README.md

 ## DartQC
 ### Quality Control Pipeline

 Command line pipeline to facilitate quality control of SNP data from Diversity Array Technologies (DArT).
 This version is written to be user-friendly and executable on the HPC.
-I made the data input less flexible than before, aiming to provide a user-friendly input for basic quality control.
-If you need to filter on parameters provided by DArT, please contact me.

-Currently dartQC integrates:

-- preprocessing using raw and called SNPs from DArT
-- basic filters:
-  - minor allele frequency
-  - replication average
-  - hardy-weinberg
-  - call rate
-- redundancy filtering:
-  - duplicate clones
-  - sequence similarity
-- output for PLINK

 This is roughly what's going on: